adamwshero/terraform-aws-kms/README.md

 ## Examples

-Check out the [Terraform example](https://github.com/adamwshero/terraform-aws-kms/tree/main/examples/terraform) or the [Terragrunt example](https://github.com/adamwshero/terraform-aws-kms/tree/main/examples/terragrunt) where you can get a better context of usage.
+Look at our [examples](examples/) where you can get a better context of usage for both Terraform and Terragrunt.

 ## Usage